kumaran1223/Aadhaar-OCR/README.md

 ## License
 This project is licensed under the **Apache License 2.0**.
 See [LICENSE](LICENSE) file for details.

-## Contribution
-Contributions are welcome!
-Follow standard GitHub practices:
-- Fork the repo
-- Create a feature branch
-- Submit a pull request

 ## Author
 Developed by kumaran